dg720/logo_bot/README.md

 ## How to Use

 1. Open the app at the link above.
-2. Enter company names—either type them or paste a list (one per line).
+2. Enter company names—either type them, paste a list (one per line), or try an AI-powered prompt.
 3. Click **Run** to fetch and preview logos.
 4. Configure layout options like slide dimensions and grid format.
 5. Click **Export to PowerPoint** to download the presentation.